-Lousy diet choices: if you are obese or if you are suffering from any deficiency diseases, you should always consider your GP before boosting your awake-time.
+Lousy diet choices.
+If you are obese or if you are suffering from any deficiency disease, you should always consider your GP before boosting your awake-time.
 Cutting down on your rest can cause your body to tire out much faster than usual.
 To successfully adopt a more productive daily routine, begin by improving your diet.
 Control your blood sugar, monitor your blood cholesterol and blood pressure, before starting the exaptation phase.

-Leonardo da Vinci – He used to sleep for about 1 to 2 hours per day only.
-That did not stop him from creating the Mona Lisa or visualizing the first flying machines.
+Leonardo da Vinci.
+He used to sleep for about 1 to 2 hours per day only.
+But, it did not stop him from creating the Mona Lisa or visualizing the first flying machines.
 There is an official da Vinci sleep schedule that involves 10 minutes of napping every 2 hours.

-Buckminster Fuller – He is famous for quite a few things, but he is most famous for finding the Dymaxion sleep.
+Buckminster Fuller.
+He is famous for quite a few things, but he is most famous for finding the Dymaxion sleep.
 It is the portmanteau of the words “dynamic, maximum, tension.”
-According to a TIME magazine piece of Fuller, he slept polyphasically for over two years, while working on several of his creations.
+According to the TIME magazine piece of Fuller, he slept polyphasically for over two years, while working on several of his creations.